XinTongBUPT/plz/docs/stories.md

 - a global "project" object can be used to determine at minimum the "type" (folder layout, like "node") and "name" (name of the folder), for use by plugins.

-- any command-line options can be passed in a .plzrc also.

 - a "base rules" file can be loaded by naming it in an env var ("PLZRULES"?).